lsds/KungFu/osdi20/README.md

 ```

 ### Adaptive resource provisioning
-In the adaptive resource provisioning experiement, we use the elastic capability of KungFu with which we scale the cluster size up and eventually down to find the optimal cluster size.
+In the adaptive resource provisioning experiement, we use the elasticity capability of KungFu with which we scale the cluster size up and eventually down to find the optimal cluster size.
 We measure the total throughput of the training and increase the number of workers with a certain frequency.
-The adding of workers happens until the total througput had not increase more than a defined threshold.
+The adding of workers happens until the total througput has not increased more than a defined threshold.
 In this case, the lastly added worker will be removed and the training is finished with the number of workers after the removal until.

 For this experiment, we use the BERT-base model and the dataset Squad 2.0.